powerfulbean/mTRFpy/paper/paper.md

 # Summary

 Traditionally, studies on the neural processing of speech involved the repetitive display of isolated tokens (e.g. phonemes, words, sentences) where the properties of interest were carefully controlled.
-Recently, more researchers started investigating brain responses to more naturalistic speech like audiobooks.
-However, this de
+Recently, more researchers started investigating brain responses to more naturalistic speech like audiobooks [@hamilton2022].
+However, this approach demands statistical tools to account for the different sources of variance that naturally occurr in speech.

 The brain is such a complex system that is hard to be fully understood.
 A better understanding of how the human brain works will benefit both